A Fantasy Author's Adventures in Fiction & Life

 What if you don’t fancy researching 50+ agents?

-I personally don’t look at interviews and sometimes not even at Twitter at the query stage, because it’s a time consuming investment which I suspect is unlikely to pay off.
-I check the agent’s long Manuscript Wishlist, and their MSWL tweets, filtered on this site and usually make a connection between my novel and the agent’s MSWL.
+I personally don’t look at interviews and sometimes not even at social media at the query stage.
+It’s a time consuming investment which I suspect is unlikely to pay off.
+I check the agent’s long Manuscript Wishlist, and their MSWL tweets, filtered on this site and make a connection between my novel and the agent’s MSWL.
 If the agent doesn’t have MSWL, I make connections to particulars on their agency or personal website.
-If that doesn’t turn up much, you might just jump straight to the pitch -the most important part of the query- as Mandy Hubbard and Naomi Davis appear to advocate.
+If that doesn’t turn up much, you might jump straight to the pitch -the most important part- as Mandy Hubbard and Naomi Davis advocate.

 The Pitch